 Whatever organization or program you choose, pursuing lifelong learning—combined with travel—can be a great way to make new friends and gain new knowledge.

 Looking for more amazing vacation tips?
-Find them in our monthly newsletter.
+Find them here on Extra Mile.

 - Prepping your home before going on vacation